Zak Gilsenan: Blackburn Rovers

 He signed his first professional contract with Blackburn Rovers in May 2021.
 Later the same year, he suffered an ACL injury, which kept him out until June 2022.
 Having recovered from his injury and returning to action in October 2022, he established himself as a regular in the club's under-21 squad, and he signed a contract extension in June 2023.

 On 8 August 2023, Gilsenan made his professional debut for Blackburn Rovers in their EFL Cup first round 4–3 victory over EFL League Two side Walsall, going on to score his first professional goal in addition to assisting the winning goal.
 He received the club's Player of the Match award for his debut performance.
 In the following round, he helped Blackburn Rovers to their biggest ever away win, scoring a free kick as they beat Harrogate Town 8–0.

 Having made his league debut against Queens Park Rangers in October 2023, he stated in January 2024 that he was looking to secure a loan move in that month's transfer window.
 However, during pre-season ahead of the 2024–25 season, Blackburn Rovers manager John Eustace confirmed that Gilsenan had suffered a muscle injury, and would be out for up to eight weeks.
 In October 2024, having still not recovered from the injury, Gilsenan stated that he would "come back stronger".
 A scan later revealed that the injury had not improved, and Gilsenan underwent surgery, extending his time out of the first team to a year; from April 2024 to April 2025.

 On 19 May 2025, it was announced he will be leaving the club upon the expiration of his current contract.

 Grimsby Town

 On 2 July 2025, Gilsenan signed for EFL League Two side Grimsby Town on a two-year contract.

+He moved on loan to National League North side Buxton F.C. originally until the end of the 2025-2026 season, however was recalled on March 4 2026 to join National League team Gateshead on loan until the end of the season.

+On 19 May 2026, the club announced that he would leave the club upon expiry of his contract on 30 June 2026.

+FC Halifax Town

+On 6 July 2026, Gilsenan signed for National League team FC Halifax Town on a one-year deal with the option of an additional year.